This Tofu Stir Fry with Bell Peppers has a balance of sweet, savory, and spicy flavors. It is an easy healthy meal.

 You're either not draining and pressing it first or you're not cooking it long enough or at the right temperature.

-If you want it crispy, you'll need to drain and press it.
+If you want it crispy, you'll need to drain the block of tofu and press it.

 🎥 Video